About Our Mission

 Earth.
 Fire.
 Water.
 Air.
 Earth honors the solid foundation we’ve laid personally and professionally, and reminds us to stay grounded.
-Fire speaks to our passion, and blazing the trail.
+Fire speaks to our passion.
 Water reminds us that we can be fluid, and still be exceptionally strong.
 Water as shape shifter speaks to our ability to be true to who we are, all the while, being adaptable.
 Air speaks to the universal human experience of taking our first precious breath when we are born, and our last breath when we die.
 John F. Kennedy said, “We all breathe the same air.”
 A reminder that despite all our differences, we are one.
 Air invites us to consider that just because we can’t see something, doesn’t mean it’s not there.

 “I rock a purple and teal suicide awareness ribbon tattoo.
 As chance would have it, the hospice and palliative care ribbon is also purple and teal.
 A mirrored image.
 Sure, there are only so many colors and color combos out there, but it was one of many serendipitous alignments in my journey into the death-sphere.
 You see, I have endured depression and suicidal ideation for as long as I can remember.
 (By the way, I’m a pretty open book.)
 Thus far, I’ve chosen life.
 It hasn’t always been easy.
 One day in April of 2016, I was the closest I had ever been to killing myself.
 The choice I made to live that day was a turning point.
 My self-discovered mantra coming out of that experience was ‘If I choose to live, I choose to live well.’
 What living well looked like took some time to nail down, but a substantial piece of it was to find meaning and purpose in my life’s work.
 As I’ve journeyed into the realm of death and dying, and found my niche, I’ve often reflected on the choices I’ve made to keep going.
-Had I chosen death before finding this work, I wouldn’t be here, with my offerings.”
+Had I chosen death before finding this work, I wouldn’t be here to advocate.”

 Tawnya graduated in 2019 from the Life-Cycle Celebrant® program at Celebrant Foundation & Institute, where she specialized in funerals.